Coding4Hours/Mogginx/README.md

 1. [Install Docker](https://docs.docker.com/engine/install/ubuntu/)
 2. [Install docker-compose](https://docs.docker.com/compose/install/)
-3. Clone this repo by running `git clone https://github.com/binary-person/womginx`
+3. Clone this repo by running `git clone https://github.com/theogbob/Mogginx`
-4. `cd womginx` then edit go and edit `docker-compose.yml`
+4. `cd Mogginx` then edit go and edit `docker-compose.yml` (if you want to customize)
     - To disable safe browsing, delete the line that says `SAFE_BROWSING`
     - To change the port, edit `80:80` to `newport:80`
     - Don't pay attention to `PORT=80` as changing that only changes the port inside the docker container.
 Only weird environments like Heroku need it.